intel/PerfSpect/README.md

 [Quick Start](#quick-start-requires-perf-installed) | [Output](#output) | [Deploy in Kubernetes](#deploy-in-kubernetes) | [Requirements](#requirements) | [Build from source](#build-from-source)
 </div>

 PerfSpect is a system performance characterization tool built on top of linux perf.
-Most metrics and events come from [perfmon](https://github.com/intel/perfmon) and [TMA v4.5](https://www.intel.com/content/www/us/en/docs/vtune-profiler/cookbook/2023-1/top-down-microarchitecture-analysis-method.html).
 It contains two parts:

 perf-collect: Collects hardware events at a 5 second output interval with practically zero overhead since PMU's run in counting  mode.